 The District operates and maintains a domestic water system that extends from the City of Marina throughout the former Fort Ord area; currently, the domestic water system is supplied from groundwater wells generally located along Reservation Road.

 2.2 WATER SERVICE AREA

 The District's water system services residential and non-residential lands within the District limits, as shown on Figure 2.1.
-The District's water service area can generally be divided into two regions: Central Marina and the Fort Ord Community.
-The boundaries and planning area characteristics of these two regions are briefly described in the following sections:
+The figure includes the following: